t3jaa/Tejaa/_posts/2023-06-15-Travel-Essentials-for-Women.md

 Travelers should always put their safety first.
 Here are some safety and security essentials to consider packing:

-{% include figure.html url="6.jpg" alt="Safety and security essentials" %}
+{% include figure.html url="safety_security_essentials.jpg" alt="Essential safety and security items for women travelers, including an RFID-blocking wallet and travel lock." %}

 1. **RFID-blocking wallet:** Protect your credit cards and passport from potential identity theft by investing in an RFID-blocking wallet.
 These wallets use special material to block RFID signals, preventing unauthorized scanning of your personal information.